JHU-PL-Lab/www-pl/ocaml/code/sep_compile/readme.txt

 ocamlc -o main fSet.mli fSet.ml main.ml

-Note that order is important, files on the left cannot depend on files on the right; like the top loop.
+Note that order is important, files on the left cannot depend on files on the right; its just like the OCaml top loop in that regard.

-These commands produce an executable called main which can be run: on Linux/Mac it will run from a shell directly;
-under any OS you can type
+These commands produce an executable called main which can be run: on Linux/Mac it will run from a shell directly; under any OS you can type

 ocamlrun main

 to run it.

 Of course if you are using Eclipse you can run main directly from within Eclipse.
 Runnable Caml files have a "B" on their icon in OCaIDE.

 Note that the top loop can also load and run compiled files: enter